People | Scottish Leather Group

 Our people are at the heart of our business purpose.

-Employee wellbeing is critical to a productive and engaged workforce and to social gain.
-As part of our strategy to improve health and safety and employee wellbeing, we conduct internal surveys including a biannual Health and Safety Climate Survey and our Pulse Employee Engagement Survey.
+Our colleagues' wellbeing is critical to a productive and engaged workforce and to social gain.
+As part of our strategy to improve health and safety and the wellbeing of our colleagues, we conduct internal surveys, including a biannual Health and Safety Climate Survey and our Pulse Colleague Engagement Survey.

 Infographic - 50% Female Internships Awarded Manufacturing Roles